Suicide Awareness Month 2020: How to Support Your Child During COVID-19

 It’s OK to Not Have All the Answers

 While you are your child’s caretaker, it’s important to realize that supporting them through suicidal ideation is a journey — not a one-time event.
-Lean on your community (including us here at Bark) for resources whenever you need help, instead of assuming you have to do it all alone.
+Lean on your community (including us here at Bark) for resources whenever you need help, instead of assuming you have to do it all alone, and learn more about suicide prevention here.
 “It is our job as parents to adjust our parenting to help balance what the impact of this culture has put on our kids,” Stuckey says.
 “Suicide is a scary topic to face as a parent.
 However, with the way our current world is, we must open our eyes and take it on with a fight.”

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.